yoyoberenguer/VideoStreamingSocket/README.md

 Start the client socket first then the server socket in a command prompt.
-Your firewall/anti-virus may display a message in order to allow the socket to run on your system, please allow the connection for both program
+Your firewall/anti-virus may display a message in order to allow the socket to run on your system, please allow the connection for both sockets.
 ```
 ClientSocket -a 192.168.1.112 -p 16815
 ServerSocket -a 192.168.1.112 -p 16815